amtzespinosa/wp-lorem-ipsum-mod/README.md

 ﻿# WP Lorem Ipsum MOD 📋
 The original WP Lorem Ipsum allows you to create fake posts by using the [Loripsum.net](https://loripsum.net/) API.
 But you cannot choose which elements appear in your fake posts.
-With this modification you can now creste fake posts with just text or choose to add:
+With this modification you can now create fake posts with just text or choose to add:
 - Text decoration
 - Links
 - Unordered lists